 Make sure you’re getting enough sleep!
 Memory and learning are consolidated during sleep, so while you’re getting forty winks, your brain will actually be laying down and cementing what you studied the day before.

 Unforunately sleeping on your notes doesn't help them sink in.
 Get a proper sleep at night, it will give you th best chance of remembering what you learnt that day.

 In her book The Teenage Brain, neuroscientist Dr Frances Jensen explains "Bedtime isn’t simply a way for the body to relax and recoup after a hard day working, studying or playing.
 It’s the glue that allows us not only to recollect our experiences but also to remember everything we’ve learned that day.”

 Essentially the more you learn, the more you need to sleep, which is why a good sleep is critical in achieving success at school.

 So these holidays, it’s essential you have a break and reward yourself.
 And it’s just as important to focus on your study, ahead of the HSC Trial exams.
 Study hard these holidays, and you will see the results pay off when it comes to the exams in July.
 Good luck and happy studying!

-If you need extra study help or would like practice essays reviewed, connect with one of our expert tutors to boost your confidence before your exam.
+If you need extra study help or would like practice essays reviewed, connect with one of our expert Subject Specialists to boost your confidence before your exam.